MicrosoftDocs/architecture-center/docs/guide/hpc/hpc-lammps-content.md

 ## Summary

 - LAMMPS was successfully tested on HBv3 standalone VMs and Azure CycleCloud multi-node configurations with as many as 16 nodes.
-- In multi-node configurations, tests indicate speed increases of about 3.29x for the Lennard-Jones model about 12.88x for the HECBioSim model.
+- In multi-node configurations, tests indicate speed increases of about 3.29x for the Lennard-Jones model and about 12.88x for the HECBioSim model.
 - For small simulations, we recommend that you use fewer CPUs to improve performance.

 ## Contributors